ds-modules/curriculum-guide/_sources/workflow/dowload_PDF.md

 # Download Jupyter Notebook as a PDF

-Are you interested to download your Jupyter Notebook as a PDF?
-Are you confused by the varied options in the UI including the download "PDF as Latex" ?
+Are you interested in downloading your Jupyter Notebook as a PDF and are confused by the gazillion options available in the notebook UI to download the PDF which makes it extremely confusing to choose the right option?

 ```{figure} ../images/downloadoptions.PNG
 :width: 500px
 :align: center
 :name: Options to download Jupyter Notebook as PDF
 ```
+Certain courses require instructors/students to convert their Jupyter notebook into a PDF and upload it in gradescope for manual grading.
 The recommended way to download your Jupyter Notebook (as PDF) is to download via option "PDF via HTML".

 ```{figure} ../images/downloadPDF.PNG
 :width: 500px